nothings/stb/docs/stb_voxel_render_interview.md

 One thing I did intentionally was try to make it possible to make nicer looking ground terrain, using the half-height slopes and "weird slopes".
-There are Minecraft mods with drivable cars and they just go up these blocky slopes and, like, what?
-So I wanted you to be able to make smoother terrain, either just for the look, or for vehicles etc.
+There are Minecraft mods with drivable cars and they go up these blocky slopes and, like, what?
+So I wanted you to be able to make smoother terrain, either for the look, or for vehicles etc.
 Also, you can spatially cross-fade between two ground textures for that classic bad dirt/grass transition that has shipped in plenty of professional games.
-Of course, you could just use a separate non-voxel ground renderer for all of this.
+Of course, you could use a separate non-voxel ground renderer for all of this.
 But this way, you can seamlessly integrate everything else with it.
 E.g. in your authoring tool (or procedural generation) you can make smooth ground and then cut a sharp-edged hole in it for a building's basement or whatever.

-Another thing you can do is work at a very different scale.
+Another thing you can do is work at a different scale.
-In Minecraft, a person is just under 2 blocks tall.
-In Ace of Spades, a person is just under 3 blocks tall.
+In Minecraft, a person is under 2 blocks tall.
+In
+Ace of Spades, a person is under 3 blocks tall.
 Why not 4 or 6?
-Well, partly because you just need a lot more voxels; if a meter is 2 voxels in Mineraft and 4 voxels in your game, and you draw the same number of voxels due to hardware limits, then your game has half the view distance
+Well, partly because you need a lot more voxels; if a meter is 2 voxels in Mineraft and 4 voxels in your game, and you draw the same number of voxels due to hardware limits, then your game has half the view distance